crunker99/NMHSS_Analysis/README.md

 ## At-risk groups and treatment availability

-I am interested in the availability of services to at-risk groups, including children, the elderly, members of the LGBT community, and veterans.
-Continuing with a geographic approach
+This project examined the availability of services to at-risk groups, including children, the elderly, members of the LGBT community, and veterans.

 #### Children